-- 1. The rules under the "Dress Code for Events" section apply. - 2.
-Students are expected to obtain the appropriate t-shirt for their House. - 3.
-Athletic shoes are required.
+1. The rules under the "Dress Code for Events" section apply.

+Students are expected to obtain the appropriate t-shirt for their House.
+House shirts and sweatshirts are for House members and advisors only.

 Upper School Dances

 Ambrose has one upper school dance in the first semester and two in the second semester.
 Our goal is to have our students learn how to dress appropriately for specific occasions.
 The fall dance is typically casual and sometimes themed.
 However, the two dances in the second semester are more formal affairs.
 Rather than laying down "laws," we'd like to help students find an appropriate outfit that builds their confidence.
 Below are some general guidelines, however, please refer to the Dance Dress Code in the ParentSquare Resource Hub for more details.